Our story so far

 Tom Sullam.
 Co-founder

-Tom, co-founder and cat owner...and now finally the proud owner of the sweetest black labrador puppy called Kiba - hurrah - is also part of the dream team that runs the Comedy Wildlife Photography Awards.
+Tom, co-founder, cat owner...and now FINALLY the proud owner of Kiba, a black labrador puppy - and also part of the dream team that runs the Comedy Wildlife.
 He is a photographer in his own right, having taken a wrong turn at the beginning of his career when he somehow ended up in the City of London doing financial stuff.
 To this day he doesn’t quite know what he did there, but after 10 years he swapped pin stripes for walking boots and threw himself into landscape photography.
 Not animals?
-No, but that was to come when he ended up in Tanzania, met the one and only Paul Joynson Hicks, and the rest, as they say, is history.
+No, but that was to come when he ended up in Tanzania, met Paul Joynson Hicks, and the rest, as they say, is history.
 Tom is a passionate animal lover, a conservationist and is currently becoming obsessed with sustainability across all sectors.
 He lives with his family on the Hampshire borders, and spends vast amounts of time trying to persuade his cat Slinky that she really does enjoy having Kiba in her life….

-Dr. Emma Milne.
+Dr. Emma Milne, BVSc FRCVS.
 Vet extraordinaire and not-quite-bestselling author!